DanielKinsman/security-for-the-lazy/readme.md

 Poor password habits
 --------------------

 Passwords are keys.
-Keys are useful, but their effectiveness depends heavily on how you use them.
-Having a short password is the digital equivalent of keeping the key underneath the doormat.
+Very useful, but their effectiveness depends heavily on how you use them.
+A short password is the equivalent of keeping the key underneath the doormat.
 Unlike keys, with passwords the criminals don't run the risk of being caught lifting the TV into their van and subsequently arrested.
 Instead they can break and enter all day from the comfort and safety of their keyboards.
 Don't leave it under the mat, use long passwords, 20 characters or more.

 You probably have a key for your front door, a key for your car, a key for work etc. If you used the same key for everything, your workmates would be able to steal your car.
 I'm torturing this metaphor to breaking point, but that is the risk you run if you use the same password everywhere.
 Read IT security news and every week you'll hear about the latest high profile website to have been compromised, with users' data (including passwords) being leaked.
 If you use the same password everywhere, when one account is compromised, the bad guys gain access to *all* of your other accounts too.